david-ting/cloud-movie-frontend/README.md

 • [**Youtube API**](https://developers.google.com/youtube/v3/docs/)

 The TMDb API could provide the links for the youtube videos related to the movies and tv.
-To enrich the information of the videos, Youtube API is used to get the statistics of the videos, such as published date, view count, like count and dislike count.
+To enrich the information of the videos, Youtube API is used to get the statistics of the videos, such as published date, view count, :thumbsup: like count  and :-1: dislike count.

 ### Framework